Suvink/docs-choreo-dev/en/docs/consuming-services/consuming-a-sevice.md

 {% include "create-a-subscription.md" %}

-## Consume the API via Your Web Application
+## Consume the API via your web application

 To securely invoke the API/service, you need to use your Identity Provider (IdP).
 Follow these steps: